 You can find the Garmin Forerunner 35 in different strap colours, but the size (and contents) of the case will always be the same.
 As the watch has an optical pulse sensor, there are no versions with or without a sensor as there might be with earlier versions.

 When you open the box and throw away the leftovers, what you see is the only thing you're going to keep.
 Clock, instruction manual and sync and charge cable; which is the same one used by their Forerunner range brothers (230, 235, 630 and 735XT).
 I save having one more cable running around the desk.

 Since the clock is most likely to be paired with your smartphone, you will end up using the cable exclusively to charge the clock.

-The watch follows the same design pattern of previous models.
-It maintains the four buttons (with only one scroll button) for easy operation.
-The display, in black and white, has a high level of contrast, although a little more resolution would not be out of place, because with 128×128 pixels the aesthetics are somewhat "old".
+The watch follows the same design pattern as previous models.
+It retains the four buttons (with only one scroll button) for easy operation.
+The display, in black and white, has a high level of contrast.
+Although it would not hurt a little more resolution, because with 128×128 pixels aesthetics is somewhat "old".

 At the rear you will find the main new feature of this model, which is none other than the Garmin Elevate optical pulse sensor, in this case it is the renewed version that has already been seen in other Garmin models, such as the 735XT or the Fenix 3 Chronos.

 And once it's unpacked, let's talk about the different sports modes.

 Configuration of the different modes